 The vast majority of primary legislation in the Czech Republic is being prepared by the government.
 The impacts of pending regulation are being assessed since 2007 when RIA was formalized in the Czech legislative process.

 According to the government resolution, lawmakers are obliged to carry out impact assessments following the RIA Guidelines.
 Impact assessments are required for every legislative intention prepared by the government as well as for any regulation where substantive costs to businesses, administrations and citizens are expected.
 Legislation proposed by Members of Parliament and Local & Regional Authorities is not subject to RIA yet.

 The RIA reports are being submitted to RIA Unit at the Office of the Government for formal check and then to the independent RIA Board for more extensive scrutiny.

 ■ Ex post evaluation

 Ex post assessments are usually carried out internally by individual departments.

-To make the findings public and the whole process more transparent, new formal guidelines for ex post evaluation reports are currently (2019) being drafted by an interdepartmental working group.
+To make the findings public and the whole process more transparent, new formal guidelines for ex post evaluation reports were drafted and currently (2021) are being assessed in the interdepartmental procedure.

 ■ Administrative burden reduction